-Goods and Services Tax (GST) is an indirect tax system launched by the government of India in July 2017 which includes most of the existing indirect taxes like Service Tax, VAT, etc. Currently, there are three types of GST namely, Central GST (CGST), State GST (SGST) and Integrated GST (IGST) .
-The products included under the GST scheme are categorized on the basis of the Harmonized System of Nomenclature (HSN) Code, about which we will learn in the later section.
+Goods and Services Tax (GST) is an indirect tax system launched by the government of India in July 2017 which includes most of the existing indirect taxes like Service Tax, VAT, etc. Currently, there are three types of GST namely, Central GST (CGST), State GST (SGST) and Integrated GST (IGST).
+The GST HSN code system is used to categorize products on the basis of the Harmonized System of Nomenclature (HSN) Code and their GST rates vary accordingly.

 Types of GST